Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Results: the impact of stellar winds

-In general, non-interactive binaries form more massive black holes than their interacting counterparts.
 There are two major reasons for this.
 Firstly, as the donor star loses its hydrogen envelope as a result of the mass transfer phase, its hydrogen-shell burning is halted and therefore so is the growth of its helium core.
-As the helium core is expected to grow only slightly during the very short Hertzsprung gap phase, but significantly during the core-helium burning phase, it matters whether the system undergoes Case B or Case C mass transfer.
-In particular, at metallicities $Z \gtrsim 0.005$, the radial expansion after the onset of core helium burning of stars with $M_{ZAMS} \gtrsim 40 M_{\odot}$ is negligible (Figure \ref{fig:Wind1}).
-Practically, all interacting massive binaries at these metallicities initiate Case B mass transfer episodes.
-Therefore the helium cores of the donor stars cannot grow significantly via hydrogen shell burning.
+As the helium core is expected to grow only slightly during the very short Hertzsprung gap phase, but significantly during the core-helium burning phase (see later Fig. \ref{fig:42_single_vs_binary}), the remnant mass significantly depend on whether the system undergoes Case B or Case C mass transfer.
+In particular, at metallicities $Z \gtrsim 0.005$, the radial expansion after the onset of core helium burning of stars with $M_{\rm ZAMS} \gtrsim 40 M_{\odot}$ is negligible (Fig. \ref{fig:Wind1}).
+Practically, all interacting massive binaries with $M_{\rm ZAMS} \gtrsim 40 M_{\odot}$ initiate Case A or Case B mass transfer episodes at these metallicities \citep[see similar discussion in ][]{Vanbeberen2007:The_wolf_rayet_population_predicted_by_massive_single_star_and_mbe}.
+Consequently, the yellow curves in Fig. \ref{fig:Mremnant_interacting} (corresponding to systems initiating mass transfer at the end of the Hertzsprung gap phase of the donor star) show approximately the maximum remnant mass that stars with $M_{\rm ZAMS} \gtrsim 40 M_{\odot}$ from interacting binaries can have at Z = 0.01.
+Because of the early envelope stripping, the helium cores of the donor stars cannot grow significantly via hydrogen shell burning.
 As a result, they also form less massive remnants than their non-interacting counterparts.

 Secondly, the lifetime of the Wolf-Rayet phase of a star in an interacting binary increases compared to that of the single star.
-The primary star in the binary spends most, if not all of its core helium burning lifetime as a stripped helium star.
+The primary star in the interacting binary spends most, if not all of its core helium burning lifetime as a stripped helium star.
 As a consequence, the star in the binary ends up losing more mass due to Wolf-Rayet winds than its single counterpart.
 Since the Wolf-Rayet winds directly affect the mass of the helium core, the mass of the black hole sensitively depends on total mass lost during this evolutionary phase.
 The single star also loses a significant amount of mass via LBV winds.
-However, since this impacts its hydrogen envelope, this does not directly affect the mass of the helium core.
+However, this impacts only the hydrogen envelope, and not the mass of the helium core.